OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

     -of GTX geoid_18_CONUS.tif geoid_18_CONUS_save32612.gtx
   ```

-**Note:** Even though this step is optional, we *highly recommend* it for vertical alignment across datasets and accurate CHM calculation.
+**Note:** Even though this step is optional, it is *highly recommended* for vertical alignment across datasets and accurate CHM calculation.

 ## Sample Outputs